 Getting Planning Permission for a Home Renovation

 Back in the days before planning permission was required to make adjustments to a home, people were modifying their homes all the time, sometimes with disastrous consequences.
-The whole reason that you need to get planning permission isn’t to make your renovation process any harder; it’s simply a case of health and safety.
+The whole reason that you need to get planning permission isn’t to make your renovation process any harder; it’s simply a case of health and safety and ensuring heavy equipment users have the right construction licenses.
 If you modify your home in a certain way, it may lead to damage being caused if too much pressure is placed on certain foundations, or in other cases it could result in a neighbour suffering.
+In addition it is also necessary to ensure that any contractors carry full civil construction course verification in the form of correct builders licenses etc.

 That’s what makes planning permission such a priority for even the smallest of renovations.
 So how can you go about getting planning permission for your home renovation and what can you expect the process to consist of?
 Let’s take a look at the details involved in obtaining permission and how to go about being approved.